Growing Cantaloupe For A Summer Sweet Treat

 Water & Humidity

 To form all that succulent melon, your cantaloupe plants will need regular water.
-But it’s essential that you water at the base of the vine rather than wet down the foliage.
-Use soaker hoses hidden beneath a thick layer of mulch to keep your plants hydrated.
+Keep the soil moist.
+You must water at the base of the vine rather than wet down the foliage.
+Use soaker hoses or drip irrigation hidden beneath a thick layer of mulch to keep your plants hydrated.
 If you must use a handheld sprayer, water only in the early morning to allow any splashed water to dry off on the leaves.

 That layer of mulch I mentioned is especially important.
-If exposed to constantly-damp soil, the ripening cantaloupe fruit can develop rot.
+If exposed to constantly-damp soil, the ripe cantaloupe fruit can develop rot.

-Reduce watering as your fruit is approaching the point of starting to ripen to ensure the sugars in the melon flesh develop their peak flavor.
-Watering through that phase will still produce a very good melon, but it won’t be as sweet as it could have been.
+Reduce watering as you’re approaching the point of ripe melon to ensure the sugars in the melon flesh develop their peak flavor.
+Watering through that phase will still produce a very good melon, but it won’t have the sweet flavor it could have had.

-Well-draining soil is a must for cantaloupe.
+Well-draining soil is a must for a cantaloupe plant.
 It should have a loamy or sandy base with ample compost worked into it to provide lots of nutrition to your cantaloupe plants.

 You’ll want a neutral range of soil to grow cantaloupe in.
 They prefer a pH range around 6.0-6.5 when possible.
 More alkaline soils can cause a condition called iron chlorosis, caused by iron not being taken up by the plants properly.
 Acidic soils can reduce fruit production.

-A boost of balanced organic fertilizer can be applied a couple times during the growing season.
-When you grow cantaloupe, most of what the plants require is nitrogen for vining, but when they need phosphorous or potassium, a balanced fertilizer ensures they’re there.
-You can side-dress with this or with additional composted manure or compost a couple times to help the plants set fruit.
+A boost of balanced organic fertilizer can be applied a couple of times during the growing season.
+When you grow cantaloupe, most plants require nitrogen for vining, but when they need phosphorous or potassium, a balanced fertilizer ensures they’re there.
+You can side-dress with this or with additional composted manure or compost a couple of times to help the plants set fruit.

 The best fruit comes from vines that have been allowed to produce lots of foliage.
 Try to avoid pruning your cantaloupe vines unless you absolutely have to.
-If you’ve provided plenty of space for them to grow, the only times you should need to prune are when there is pest or disease damage to remove.
+If there is plenty of space to grow cantaloupe, you should only need to prune when there is pest or disease damage to remove.

 Cantaloupe is propagated through seed.
 Their vines are not likely to develop viable roots when cut.
-Since the plants are easy to grow from seed, there’s really no need to try to utilize other methods!
+Since it’s easy to grow cantaloupe from seed, there’s really no need to try to utilize other methods!

 So you’ve provided everything your cantaloupe plant needs to produce great fruit, and it’s nearly harvest time.
 How do you know if your cantaloupe is prime for the picking?
 Let’s talk about that.

-As you grow cantaloupe, the rind goes through a series of color changes.
-At first it will have extremely dark green markings interspersed with the rough tan rind.
+The rind goes through a series of color changes as you grow cantaloupe.
+At first, it will have extremely dark green markings interspersed with the rough tan rind.
 Over time, that green will lighten in color.
-You want a shade that’s ideally a good medium green hue, and the melon should have good weight to it.
+You want a shade that’s ideally a good medium green hue, and the melon should have a good weight to it.

 When ripe, it should easily and cleanly pop free of its vine when moved.
 It shouldn’t take pulling or tugging at all, it should readily release.
-If it seems to be firmly attached still, it’s not quite ready.
+If it still seems firmly attached, it’s not quite ready.
 In addition, a ripe cantaloupe rind should smell lightly of cantaloupe.